World’s largest virtual agentic engineering & quality conference

 On This Page

-The bug life cycle is the path a defect takes from log to close.
+The bug life cycle in software testing is the path a defect takes from log to close.
 Each state has one owner and one next step.
 Without that structure, bugs sit in the backlog until a customer hits them in production.

 TL;DR